 Bodega El Grifo is the oldest winery on Canary Islands and among the ten oldest in Spain.
 It was founded in 1775 after the eruptions and it is located in the protected area of La Geria.
 It is possible to visit the cellar on a 40 minutes guided tour for 15 Euros that includes the museum, their vineyards and a wine tasting.

 Bodega Stratvs is modern, awesome and innovative.
-The winery has been built underground, preserving the original topography of the natural environment.
+The winery was an underground construction, preserving the original topography of the natural environment.
 Because of its construction with natural materials from nearby, such as volcanic stone, iron and wood, the winery reduces the negative visual impact on the territory.
 The environmental care and the advanced technology for the wine elaboration make this winery very interesting for visiting and understanding.
 Visitors can spot the cellar and taste wines afterwards with some small tapas.

-Bodegas Rubicón is located in an ancient country house mentioned already in official document from the 16th Century.
+You will find Bodegas Rubicón into an ancient country house mentioned already in official document from the 16th Century.
 Only for that would be worth to go for a visit.
 It is possible to visit the cellar and the house itself including a cute library, some rooms and a white patio.
 The wines are excellent and you can taste them one by one for a fair price and get outside with your glass to admire Ermita de la Caridad, a nice little white church, while you drink with your friends.
 We recommend to order a selection of white wines and start drinking from the driest to the sweetest.

 Bodega La Geria is a classic in the Lanzarote brands.
 Always worth and trustworth.
 It is possible to make a simple visit and to buy wines in the inner store, enjoy its tavern or even sit outside to admire the spectacular black volcanic landscape with green vineyards in their fortified walls splashed around.
 If you want more information about the winery you can book on their webpage a 40 minutes guided visit for 9 Euros.